MinaProtocol/mina/frontend/website/docs/troubleshooting.md

 - `No IGD UPnP Device found on the network!`
 - `connect: Connection refused`

 If so, find your router model and search for `<model> port forwarding` and follow the instructions to forward the ports from your router to your device running the Coda node.
-You'll need to open the TCP port 8302, and the UDP port 8303 by default.
+You'll need to open the TCP port 8303 by default.

 ### Issues determining IP address